drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-azure-eventhub-source/_index.md

 ---
 type: "docs"
-title: "Configure an Azure EventHub Source"
+title: "Connect to Azure EventHub"
-linkTitle: "Configure an Azure EventHub Source"
+linkTitle: "Connect to Azure EventHub"
 weight: 20
 description: >
-    Learn how to configure Azure EventHub Sources
+    Learn how to configure an Azure EventHub Source to connect to an Azure EventHub
 ---